Chapter 7: APS Job Family Model

 Based on the 2019 remuneration data the highest paid job roles within the APS are:

 - science, strategic policy or legal and parliamentary professionals.

 In some instances, the highest paid roles will account for the maximum Base Salary figure for the relevant classification and will be outside of the typical pay band.

-Figure 7.2 shows the median Base Salary, TRP and TR by APS job family.
+Figure 7.2 shows the median Base Salary, Total Remuneration Package (TRP) and Total Reward (TR) by APS job family.
 Median salaries are highest for the organisational leadership, science and strategic policy job families which include a range of high level and highly skilled roles.
-Median Base Salary aligns with the median classification by job family, where higher remuneration in a job family typically indicates higher classification levels are employed within that job family.
+This is consistent with a greater number of staff at higher classification levels being employed within these job families as shown above in Figure 7.1.
+Higher remuneration in a job family typically indicates higher classification levels are employed within that job family.